-Any earthworks required to create any vehicle accesses of building platforms
+- Any earthworks required to create any vehicle accesses of building platforms - The design of the subdivision including lot configuration and roading patterns - Creation and planting of road reserves

-- The design of the subdivision including lot configuration and roading patterns - Creation and planting of road reserves - The provision and location of walkways and the green network as illustrated on the Structure Plan for the Kirimoko Block contained within part 7 of this District Plan - The protection of native species as identified on the structure plan as green network - (viii) Within the Shotover Country Special Zone, any subdivision within 32m either side of the centreline of the Frankton - Cromwell A 110kV high voltage transmission line shall be a Restricted Discretionary Activity with the Council's discretion restricted to: - (a) The extent to which the subdivision design mitigates potential adverse effects on the transmission line, for example through the location of roads, reserves and open space under the line; - (b) The ability for maintenance and inspection of the transmission line, including ensuring access; - (c) The extent to which the design and development will minimise risk or injury and/or property damage from the transmission line; - (d) The extent to which potential adverse effects from the transmission line including visual impact are mitigated, for example through the location of building platforms and landscape design; - (e) The location of any building platforms; - (f) Compliance with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34: 2001) - (ix¥) Within the Hanley Downs area of the Jacks Point Resort Zone, all subdivision shall be a restricted discretionary activity, where the Council's discretion is restricted to: - (a) The matters of control specified in relation to Rules 15.2.6 to 15.2.18.
+- The provision and location of walkways and the green network as illustrated on the Structure Plan for the Kirimoko Block contained within part 7 of this District Plan - The protection of native species as identified on the structure plan as green network - (viii) Within the Shotover Country Special Zone, any subdivision within 32m either side of the centreline of the Frankton Cromwell A 110kV high voltage transmission line shall be a Restricted Discretionary Activity with the Council's discretion restricted to:

+- (a) The extent to which the subdivision design mitigates potential adverse effects on the transmission line, for example through the location of roads, reserves and open space under the line; - The ability for maintenance and inspection of the transmission line, including ensuring access; - (c) The extent to which the design and development will minimise risk or injury and/or property damage from the transmission line; - (d) The extent to which potential adverse effects from the transmission line including visual impact are mitigated, for example through the location of building platforms and landscape design; - (e) The location of any building platforms; - (f) Compliance with the New Zealand Electrical Code of Practice for Electrical Safe Distances (NZECP 34: 2001) - (ix) Within the R(HD) and R(HD SH) Activity Areas of the Hanley Downs area of the Jacks Point Resort Zone, all subdivision shall be a restricted discretionary activity, where the Council's discretion is restricted to: - (a) The matters of discretion specified in Rules 15.2.6 to 15.2.18. - (b) Consistency with the Structure Plan, including the provision of Public Access Routes, Primary Road Access, Secondary Road Access and Key Road Connections. - (c) The provision of access to the State Highway through the intersection of Woolshed Road (Rule 12.2.5.1(iv)). - (d) Diversity of lot sizes and density. - (x) Within the R(HD) Activity Areas of the Jacks Point Resort Zone, the Council reserves discretion over those matters listed in (ix) above, and the following: - (a) The development and suitability of public transport routes, pedestrian and cycle trail connections within and beyond the Activity Area